stan-dev/design-docs/designs/0033-declaration-annotations.md

 Can give the compiler an extra push toward allocating `p` in the GPU's memory rather than in standard RAM.
-The optional nature means that a model with this annotation can also be used - without modification - in backends that do not support GPU computation, and it will be safely ignored.
+The optional nature means that a model with this annotation can also be used-without modification-in backends that do not support GPU computation, and it will be safely ignored.

 ### Example Annotations